erinlehmkuhl/04_Mobile_Portfolio/README.md

 This assignment was to adjust a boobytrapped site to get the Page Speed Insights score to 90+ and the animations to run at 60fps.

 ### To Run This File:
-1. Locally:
+Locally:
-Download this Git respository to your hard drive.
+1. Download this Git respository to your hard drive.
-Open a web browser like Google Chrome, and click File > Open File.
+2. Open a web browser like Google Chrome, and click File > Open File.
-Navigate to the index.html and open it in Chrome.
+3. Navigate to the index.html and open it in Chrome.

-2. Through a Server:
+Through a Server:
-  -Download this Git respository to your hard drive.
+1. Download this Git respository to your hard drive.
-  -Navigate to it in your terminal
+2. Navigate to it in your terminal
-  -In the terminal type: python -m SimpleHTTPServer 8080 -Open a new tab in your terminal and navigate to the Git respository again
+3. In the terminal type: python -m SimpleHTTPServer 8080
+4. Open a new tab in your terminal and navigate to the Git respository again
-  -type: ngrok http 8080
+5. type: ngrok http 8080
-  -Open a web browser like Google Chrome, and click File > Open File.
+6. Open a web browser like Google Chrome, and click File > Open File.
-  -Navigate to the index.html and open it in Chrome.
+7. Navigate to the index.html and open it in Chrome.

 ## Adjustments to accomplish 90+ PSI score